Experian could face the brunt of Biden's credit score overhaul plan - research

 Businesses representing up to 40% of Experian's overall revenue and even higher proportion of earnings could be vulnerable to impact from the proposal, they said.

-The brokerage, which cut its rating on Experian's shares to "underperform" from "sector perform", said the market had not factored in these risks to the stock price.
+RBC, which cut its rating on Experian's shares to "underperform" from "sector perform", said the market had not factored in these risks to the stock price.
+Shares fell 2.4% to 26.7 pounds by 1324 GMT.

+A spokesperson for Experian said the company has always operated in a highly regulated environment.
+"We continually work closely with U.S. Federal and State administrations and our regulators."

 (Reporting by Tapanjana Rudra, Aniruddha Ghosh and Muvija M in Bengaluru; Writing by Sachin Ravikumar; Editing by Arun Koyyur)